 The Leland Chapter, Detroit is a member of the Historical Society of Michigan (HSM).
 Many of our members have been key note speakers at events for the HSM.

-Jack C. Miller recipient of the 2015 SAH Friends of Automotive History
+2015 SAH Friend of Automotive History Award Recipient